lcrespom/shelp/README.md

 ## Installation

+Currently, only a MacOS for Apple Silicon version is available for download.
+The `.dmg` file can be downloaded from [here](https://github.com/lcrespom/shelp/releases/download/v0.1.0/shelp_0.1.0_aarch64.dmg).

-This tool is still under construction.
-For the moment, the only way to run it is by cloning this repository and building the code.
-It requires node.js for the UI and Tauri for the application shell.
+You can also try the most recent version by cloning this repository and building the code.
+It requires node.js to build the UI, and Rust + Tauri to build the application shell.

 ## Usage